n1ssan/NitroGen2.0/README.md

 # Why and What this project is.
 I made this for discord users, who sadly could not afford nitro.
-It generates a nitro gift code that you are able to claim! > Not all codes will be valid, they will be checked by a bot.
+It generates a nitro gift code that you are able to claim!

 You can even add webhook support to send you the codes!

+> Not all codes will be valid, they will be checked if valid they will be sent

 # Ok Ok We get it, but how to use this?